Hanoverian Sachsen-Gotha Infantry

 Origin and History

-In 1756, the regiment, now designated as "Erbprinz von Sachsen-Gotah", was taken into Hanoverian service under British pay as an auxiliary unit.
+In 1757, three companies from the “Erbprinz Friedrich Regiment” were added to the regiment which was organised as a Hanoverian battalion, although counting only seven companies; and renamed “Erbprinz von Sachsen-Gotha”.
+On April 15 of the same year, the regiment was taken into Hanoverian service under British pay as an auxiliary unit.
 However, it still belonged to the Duchy of Sachsen-Gotha.

 This regiment consisted of one battalion and counted 798 men.
 At the beginning of the war, it fought alongside the Hanoverian infantry regiments.
 Later on, it was mainly used as an escort for the artillery and pontoon trains.